The Lady in the Van: Cast

+Cameos

+Along with de la Tour's prominent role, the surviving principal cast of Bennett's 2006 film The History Boys appear in cameo roles: Samuel Barnett as Donald, Samuel Anderson as a Jehovah's Witness, Stephen Campbell Moore as a doctor, Dominic Cooper as a theatre actor, James Corden as a street trader, Sacha Dhawan as Dr Malik, Andrew Knott as an ambulance driver, Clive Merrison as a man attending confession, Jamie Parker as an estate agent, and Russell Tovey as a rent boy.
+(Although a child actor named Richard Griffiths appears in the role of Sam Perry, this is not the actor Richard Griffiths from The History Boys, who died in 2013.)

 Production

 Development

 The Lady in the Van was greenlit on 3 June 2014, with TriStar Productions and BBC Films working together to make the film adaptation of Alan Bennett's West End hit.
 TriStar won the film rights to handle worldwide distribution, while the BBC was the first to show the film on television in the UK.
 The involvement of Maggie Smith and Nicholas Hytner was announced simultaneously with the film, but they were attached to the project as early as 9 May (coincidentally, Bennett's 80th birthday).
 Both of them had collaborated with Bennett in the past: Hytner on The Madness of King George in 1994, and the film adaptation of The History Boys (in 2006); while Smith had portrayed Miss Shepherd in the original theatre production in 1999, and again in a 2009 radio adaptation by BBC Radio 4.